amanali1896/Amancoin-cryptocurrency/README.md

 9) Type the nodes addresses(of the remaining nodes) in JSON format and hit send.
 You will see the confirmation with nodes being connected(refer demo folder image 6).
 10) Repeat step 9 for all the three nodes.
+11) Our Blockchain is now fully connected.
+12)

 Note: This repository uses the blockchain from my repository https://github.com/amanali1896/Blockchain-using-Python .